quintype/malibu/why-malibu.md

 Most Quintype features are supported by default in Malibu, and often simply involves enabling features in the configuration

+### CDN Caching By Default

+Malibu's pages are already configured with the correct *Cache-Control* and *Cache-Tag* headers, so that our CDN keeps your pages in cache, but still expires pages as soon as you update your content.

 ### Continuous updates

 Malibu is built and maintained by a dedicated team at Quintype, and receives weekly updates.
 Getting the latest features is as simple as `npm install`.